Taliban insists it will not shelter al-Qaeda in Afghanistan this time around

 “What interest do we have in Afghanistan at this point, with al-Qaeda gone?”
-President Biden asked last week, justifying the pullout of U.S. troops from the country, which critics deemed a hasty abandonment of a country where America has waged its longest war.
+President Biden asked last week, justifying the pullout of U.S. troops from the country.

 U.S. Secretary of State Antony Blinken later said Biden was pointing to al-Qaeda’s capacity to carry out another attack on the scale of the 9/11 strikes.
 But he acknowledged that “remnants” were still present there.

-The withdrawal decision has come under fire after the Taliban swept into Kabul, the capital, earlier this month, seizing control of Afghanistan and ousting the government backed by Washington.
+The withdrawal decision has come under fire after the Taliban swept into Kabul, the capital, last week, seizing control of Afghanistan and ousting the government backed by Washington.

 While al-Qaeda may be a shell of its former self in Afghanistan — and the Taliban has pledged to prevent attacks against the United States or its allies from its soil — expert say there are still links between the groups.

-The two showed “no indication of breaking ties,” a U.N. report said in June.
+The two showed “no indication of breaking ties,” a United Nations report said in June.
 It added that al-Qaeda had a presence in at least 15 Afghan provinces, putting the number of fighters at anywhere between several dozen to 500.

 Taliban leaders are promising peace, order and amnesty in Afghanistan.
 They promised that last time, too.